iamhosseindhv/Network-Visualisation/README.md

 ## TODO list
 - [x] Completed
 - [ ] Write tests
-- [ ] UI to import data to the database
+- [ ] Support for importing data to the database

 ## Contact